truenas/middleware/docs/userguide/index.rst

 -------------

-The FreeNAS® GUI provides an option to save debugging information to a text file using :menuselection:`System --> Settings --> Advanced --> Save Debug`.
+The FreeNAS® GUI provides an option to save debugging information to a text file using :menuselection:`System --> Advanced --> Save Debug`.
 This debugging information is created by the **freenas-debug** command line utility and a copy of the information is saved to */var/tmp/fndebug*.

 Using Shell, you can run this command manually to gather the specific debugging information that you need.
 To see the available options, type::